2022 Wyoming State Shipping Regulations, Limitations, Rules and Laws for the Trucking of Oversize and Over-Weight Loads on Roads and Highways

 Weight: Check with the Wyoming port of to see if your weight class will require a pilot car/escort.

 Overhang: No specified limits.
 This is something they like to see for themselves at the ports.
 If your load is secure and safe looking but not too long overall and have flags/amber lights then you will possibly not be required to have a pilot car.

 Wyoming Pilot Car Requirements to Operate

 Pilot car and escort vehicle requirements:

 No motorcycles are allowed.
-Vehicle must be equipped with a horizontally mounted rotating (or strobe) amber colored flashing light no less than 4″ in diameter which must be visible from a 360 degree angle from a minimum of 500 feet.
+The vehicle must be equipped with a horizontally mounted rotating (or strobe) amber-colored flashing light no less than 4″ in diameter which must be visible from a 360-degree angle from a minimum of 500 feet.
 All pilot cars/escort vehicles must display a bumper or roof mounted “OVERSIZE LOAD” sign visible from both the front and rear of the vehicle.
 Sign must be at least 5′ long and 10″ in height, yellow in color with black letters no less than 8″ tall and 1 ” in width.
-Vehicle must have 2 safety flags red or orange in color and be a minimum of 12″ of length and/or height mounted at a 40 to 70 degree angle on top middle section of the vehicle.
+The vehicle must have 2 safety flags red or orange in color and be a minimum of 12″ of length and/or height mounted at a 40 to 70 degree angle on top middle section of the vehicle.
 Vehicles must be equipped with a CB radio or 2-way communication device, at least 1 – 5 pound fire extinguishers type A, B and C, 3 reflective emergency road triangles and extra flags.